Everyone has business ideas - but the bigger questions are:

 There you have it - 8 ways (and many examples) of how founders validated their ideas before going to market.

 Are you in the process of validating or looking to get started, or have any questions?
-Join our community!
+Check out thousands of case studies here for more tips and real-world examples!